 As I’ve covered so far in the article, drone jobs are rarely just about flying a drone.
 You need more skills on top of your drone skills, but that doesn’t make it impossible or difficult.

-A drone pilot career is definitely worth it in 2022.
-Especially seeing as how demand is growing for it in many fields, and you can mostly teach yourself the skills required to land a job as a drone pilot.
+A drone pilot career is worth it in 2023.
+Especially seeing how demand is growing for it in many fields, you can mostly teach yourself the skills required to land a job as a drone pilot.